aFuzzyBear/astro-ui/docs/XElement/api/Methods_Overview.md

 }}
 ```

-Like with using the `XElement` Observer Methods, we allow you to pass through additional options to control the behaviour of the `Event`.
+Similar to using the `XElement` Observer Methods, we allow you to pass through additional options to control the behaviour of the `Event`.
 You can add and remove event listeners, control their propagation and bubbling behaviour.

 For further guidance on using Events with `XElement` please visit our dedicated API page on this subject matter.